 “The other odalisque is dying,” he said.
 “Maybe dead—she’s laid out on the examination table right now.”

-“A second odalisque?”
+“A second poisoned odalisque?!”
 I exclaimed melodramatically.
-“All this time you’ve been withholding the true facts about Mala’s murder”—I insinuated for the first time a term that, if accepted, would absolve me from all liability for her unexpected early expiry—“just for the perverse pleasure of accusing an innocent slaver!”
+“All along you’ve been withholding the true facts about Mala’s murder”—I insinuated for the first time a term that, if accepted, would absolve me from any liability for her unexpected early expiry—“just for the perverse pleasure of accusing an innocent slaver!”

-The Chief Gardener ignored me and said to the Chief Eunuch’s Secretary, “We’d best get there before she breathes her last.”
+The Chief Gardener ignored me and said to the Chief Eunuch’s Secretary, “We’d best be there before she breathes her last.”
 The two stood up and made to leave.

-The guard, who had apparently taken a disliking to my respectable person, dismissed me with an uncreative string of words that I won’t deign to transmute into worthier prose.
+The gardener, who’d apparently taken a disliking to my respectable person, dismissed me with an uncreative string of words I won’t deign to transmute into worthier prose.

-“Come, come,” I said sharply.
-“You can’t possibly still believe I’m to blame for vandalism of the sultan’s erotic chattel, when this string of deaths, in a harem that you’re charged with protecting, has spread to odalisques I’ve never once laid eyes on, and who would almost certainly fail the stringent quality control inspections at my Luxury Odalisque Shoppe—all the more so now that they’re dead.”
+“Come, come,” I retorted.
+“You can’t possibly still believe I’m to blame for vandalism of the sultan’s erotic chattel when this string of murders, in a harem you’re charged with protecting, has spread to females I’ve never once laid eyes on, and who would almost certainly fail the stringent quality control inspections at my Luxury Odalisque Shoppe—all the more so now that they’re dead.”

-“She’s not dead yet, but she will be if we continue to dally here listening to your babble,” the Chief Gardener snapped.
+“She’s not dead yet, but she will be if we continue to dally here listening to you prattle,” the Chief Gardener snapped.

-“Nor,” I went on regardless, for I could tell I’d awakened the eunuch’s interest, “do you know any other high-end luxury slaver who can bring you enough replacement redheads to save the sultan’s sanity on such short notice.”
-I doubted I could do it either, but any claim that let me out of this cell immediately might keep me out indefinitely; while the longer they left me here, the more excuses they’d discover to keep me imprisoned until the odalisque mystery was solved—which, considering the investigative powers they’d heretofore evinced, was likely never.
+“Nor,” I went on regardless, for I could tell I’d awakened the eunuch’s interest, “do you know any other high-end luxury slaver who can bring you a sufficient number of replacement redheads to save the sultan’s sanity on such short notice.”
+I doubted I could do it either, but a baseless claim that let me out of this cell immediately might keep me out indefinitely; whereas the longer I lingered, the more excuses might be found to keep me imprisoned until the mystery was solved: considering the investigative powers my captors had evinced thus far, never.

-As we walked down corridors and up stairs, I reflected on my holiday, which had been altogether less enjoyable than the usual workday chatting up customers in the comfort of my slaving office lounge.
-The next time I took time off, I decided, instead of trying to relax in a quiet local coffee shop, I’d travel far away from my slaving office, beyond the reach of any clients, auditors, or guards—perhaps to one of those towns in the Occident where visitors purportedly tie wooden slats to their slippers and slide precariously from very tall dunes of pure white sand.
-And my entrepreneurial instincts, not silenced by even the most exotic vacation plans, began to calculate the costs and revenues of a potential theme park built on the same concept, which could easily be transposed to our local dunes, setting aside for the moment reasonable doubts that Orientals were foolish enough to tempt the cranial insults which would inevitably result from such antics, not to mention the public embarrassment of flailing about on a pair of boards.
-As an elegant counterbalance to a rotund turban, perhaps a single board would be better…
+The gardener had already gone ahead.
+As the two of us walked down corridors and up stairs I reflected on my holiday, which had been altogether less enjoyable than my usual work routine chatting up customers in the comfort of my slaving office lounge.
+When next I took time off, I decided, instead of trying to relax in a quiet local coffee shop, I’d travel far away, beyond the reach of any clients, auditors, or eunuchs—perhaps to one of those towns in the Occident where visitors purportedly tie wooden slats to their slippers and slide precariously from very tall dunes of pure white sand with little regard for the likely consequences; and not silenced by even the most exotic vacation plans, my entrepreneurial instincts began to calculate the costs and revenues of a proposed theme park built on the same concept, which (setting aside for the moment reasonable doubts that Orientals were foolish enough to tempt the cranial insults which would result from such antics, not to mention the public embarrassment of flailing about on a pair of boards) could easily be transposed to our local dunes.
+As an elegant counterbalance to a rotund turban, I considered, perhaps a single board would be a worthy innovation . . .

 Continued in Chapter VIII – Odalisque Autopsy